dCache/dcache-book2/config-gplazma.md

     timeleft  : 11:24:57
     uri       : grid-voms.desy.de:15104

-Use the command `voms-proxy-destroy` to destroy your VOMS proxy.
+Use the command **voms-proxy-destroy** to destroy your VOMS proxy.

-    PROMPT-USER voms-proxy-destroy
+    [user] $ voms-proxy-destroy
-    PROMPT-USER voms-proxy-info
+    [user] $ voms-proxy-info

     Couldn't find a valid proxy.

 Configuration files
 ===================

-In this section we explain the format of the the `storage-authzdb`, `kpwd` and `vorolemap` files.
-They are used by the GP2-AUTHZDB, GP2-VOROLEMAP,and GP2-KPWD.
+In this section we explain the format of the the **storage-authzdb, kpwd** and **vorolemap** files.
+They are used by the `authzdb` plug-in, `vorolemap` plug-in,and `kpwd` plug-in.

 `storage-authzdb`
 -----------------

-In CELL-GPLAZMA, except for the GP2-KPWD, authorization is a two-step process.
-First, a username is obtained from a mapping of the user's DN or his DN and role, then a mapping of username to UID and GID with optional additional session parameters like the root path is performed.
-For the second mapping usually the file called `storage-authzdb` is used.
+In `gPlazma`, except for the `kpwd` plug-in, authorization is a two-step process.
+First, a username is obtained from a mapping of the user’s DN or his DN and role, then a mapping of username to UID and GID with optional additional session parameters like the root path is performed.
+For the second mapping usually the file called **storage-authzdb** is used.

-### Preparing `storage-authzdb`
+### Preparing **storage-authzdb**

-The default location of the `storage-authzdb` is `/etc/grid-security`.
+The default location of the **storage-authzdb** is **/etc/grid-security**.
 Before the mapping entries there has to be a line specifying the version of the used file format.

+Example:

     version 2.1

-DCACHE supports versions 2.1 and to some extend 2.2.
+dCache supports versions 2.1 and to some extend 2.2.

 Except for empty lines and comments (lines start with `#`) the configuration lines have the following format:

-     authorize username (read-only|read-write)  [,GID]* homedir rootdir
+      authorize <username> (read-only|read-write) <UID> <GID>[,<GID>]* <homedir> <rootdir>

 For legacy reasons there may be a third path entry which is ignored by DCACHE.
 The username here has to be the name the user has been mapped to in the first step (e.g., by his DN).

+Example:

     authorize john read-write 1001 100 / /data/experiments /

-In this example user john will be mapped to UID 1001 and GID 100 with read access on the directory `/data/experiments`.
+In this example user <john> will be mapped to UID 1001 and GID 100 with read access on the directory `/data/experiments`.
 You may choose to set the user's root directory to `/`.

+Example:

      authorize adm read-write 1000 100 / / /

-In this case the user adm will be granted read/write access in any path, given that the file system permissions in CHIMERA also allow the transfer.
+In this case the user <adm> will be granted read/write access in any path, given that the file system permissions in CHIMERA also allow the transfer.

 The first path is nearly always left as “`/`”, but it may be used as a home directory in interactive session, as a subdirectory of the root path.
 Upon login, the second path is used as the user's root, and a “cd” is performed to the first path.
 The first path is always defined as being relative to the second path.

 Multiple GIDs can be assigned by using comma-separated values for the GID file, as in

+Example:

     authorize john read-write 1001 100,101,200 / / /